-Chief Justice Mark Martin has proclaimed the month of July as the first annual Juror Appreciation Month in the state of North Carolina.
-In a ceremonial proclamation signed by Chief Justice Martin, Juror Appreciation Month is being established “to recognize the importance of jury service to the community.”
+Chief Justice Mark Martin has proclaimed the month of July as Juror Appreciation Month in the state of North Carolina.
+In a ceremonial proclamation signed by Chief Justice Martin, Juror Appreciation Month recognizes the importance of jury service to the community.

 “Jurors are a fundamental part of the American judicial system,” said Chief Justice Martin.
 “Were it not for the thousands of North Carolinians who perform this important civic duty throughout our great state each month, the Judicial Branch could not complete its important mission of administering justice for all.”